raypatrickxyz/bib-to-html/README.md

 ```
 The 'description' tag may be empty but it must be present.
 Currently the category tag must be present and non-empty.
 Tags may appear in any order.

+By default, the page will expect a CSS file in the same directory called "style.css."
+Each book entry and description have their own classes that can be styled.